 - Reading books on OCD.

-- Becoming a member of the International OCD Foundation to receive our quarterly OCD Newsletter with information on the latest treatments and research, and to stay connected to the IOCDF community.
+- Reading our quarterly OCD Newsletter with information on the latest treatments and research.

 - Attending an OCD support group for family members.